This calorie and macro calculator will help you to calculate for:

-But Before we get into that…
+But before we get into that…

 It’ll be in your inbox by the time you’ve finished reading these notes.

-So as I was saying, I’ve factored the energy need adaptions into the calculations in the following couple of ways…
+So, as I was saying, I’ve factored the energy need adaptions into the calculations in the following couple of ways…

-4. For those bulking, I’ve upped the caloric surplus by 50% to anticipate some of the increased energy needs when bulking.
+4. For those bulking, I’ve upped the caloric surplus by 50% to anticipate some of the increased energy needs when bulking

 This is not an extreme change.
-For a 30-year-old 200lb novice male, their daily intake will change from 3200 kcal to 3340 kcal because of this.
+Because of this, a 30-year-old, 6ft, 200 lb novice male’s daily intake will change from 3070 kcal to 3245 kcal.

 5. So now you’re probably wondering, “What is a desirable rate of weight loss or gain?”